Code-Institute-Submissions/flask-training-calendar/README.md

     * Only the user who creates a comment or the user whose workout the comment is attached to can delete it

 A bug was found on safari where the input date field on adding/editing a workout does not show a datepicker.
 It requires the user to input a target date in the correct format.
 This is a bug I have yet to find a solution for.

+Originally the form to add a workout only accepted dates from the current date on so a user could not plan a workout with a date in the past.
+However this caused issue if a user wanted to edit a completed run with a date in the past.
+I felt it was better to remove the neccessity to enter a date in the future as users also may want to enter details of a workout they've already completed.

 ## Deployment
 The site is hosted on heroku.